massimocaprinali/cloud-foundry-public/connecting_apps.md

 # Managing connections
 {: #connect_app}

-You can connect a service to an existing or new {{site.data.keyword.cloud}} application from the **Connections** tab on your service dashboard.
-Connecting a Cloud Foundry service to a Cloud Foundry application creates a binding between them, and you can unbind, add additional connections, or delete connections from the **Connections** tab.
+You can connect a service to an existing or new {{site.data.keyword.cloud}} app from the **Connections** tab on your service dashboard.
+Connecting a Cloud Foundry service to a Cloud Foundry app creates a binding between them, and you can unbind, add additional connections, or delete connections from the **Connections** tab.

-However, when you connect a service instance that is managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to a Cloud Foundry application, an alias of the service managed by IAM is automatically created in the corresponding Cloud Foundry space with the binding information that you specified.
+However, when you connect a service instance that is managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to a Cloud Foundry app, an alias of the service managed by IAM is automatically created in the corresponding Cloud Foundry space with the binding information that you specified.
 This alias is represented as a Cloud Foundry service instance of your IAM-managed service.
 {: shortdesc}

 ## What is an alias?
 {: #what_is_alias}

-An alias is a connection between your IAM-managed service within a resource group and a Cloud Foundry application within an org or a space.
+An alias is a connection between your IAM-managed service within a resource group and a Cloud Foundry app within an org or a space.
 In the {{site.data.keyword.cloud_notm}} console, the connection (alias) is represented as a Cloud Foundry service instance.
 You can manage your alias by modifying the service instance that represents your connection.

 Aliases are like symlinks that hold references to remote resources and enable interoperability and reuse of an instance across the platform.
 For example, you can create an instance of a service in a resource group and then reuse it from any available Cloud Foundry region by creating an alias in an org or space in those regions.